rojas70/MAEG-3080-project/MCTS-tutorial.md

 ## 4 Monte Carlos Tree Search with UCB1

 After you play with MCTS a while, you will find out there is a problem with the original MCTS algorithm.
 Specifically, "MinMax" algorithm will always choose actions with the maximum probabilites.
-At the beginning of playouts when the tree is small, the estimated probabilies might be not accurated due to its small sampling number n.
+At the beginning of playouts when the tree is small, the estimated probabilies might be not accurate due to its small sampling number n.
 This might lead to choose sub-optimal actions, while other actions that might be optimal will be not selected.
 In the terminology of reinforcement learning, the sub-optimal actions are "exploited" too much, leaving other actions "un-explored".

-"Exploitation and Exploration" is well known tradeoff in reinforcement learning.
+"Exploitation and Exploratio" is a well known tradeoff in reinforcement learning.
 One might need to balance the tradeoff in order to find an optimal policy.

-UCB1 (Upper Confidence Bound) is able to balance the "Exploitation" and "Exploration" for MCTS.
+UCB1 (Upper Confidence Bound) is able to balance the "Exploitation" and "Exploratio" for MCTS.
 The UCB1 value for a state can be formulated as

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=UCB = {\frac{t}{n}} %2B 2\sqrt{\frac{ln(N)}{n}}">